 Mai 2019 : European winter quarter of wind power production in 2030 :

 In March 2019, Germany spent a fortnight during which half (48 ~ 49%) of electricity produced on the grid was supplied by the 60 GW wind farm.
 For this winter quarter as a whole, it is 29%.

 Similarly for the United Kingdom, the first 15 days of March, it was a third of electricity produced and nearly a quarter for this winter quarter.

 We can already plan for 2030, in accordance with the ambition of Europe to strongly develop the production of electricity from renewable sources, affirm that the wind production during the winter quarter of the Iberian Peninsula, the islands British, Germany and possibly also Romania and Croatia will reach the figure of 50% of electricity generated from the wind.

-For the whole year, it would be 20 to 24% of the electricity production of the European Union.
+For the whole year of 2030, it would be 24% of the electricity production of the European Union.

 December 2019 : European interseasonal storage in 2050 :